bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 ### Skill Tricks

 Starting at 2nd level, you've learned additional ways to employ your abilities.
-You learn one basic skill trick of your choice, even if you don't have proficiency in that skill.
-See Skill Tricks (in the Equipment document) for more details and the rules governing skill tricks.
+You learn one skill-tricks-basic of your choice, even if you don't have proficiency in that skill.
+See skill-tricks for more details and the rules governing skill tricks.

 You gain additional Skill Tricks as shown in the Skill Tricks column of the Rogue table.
-When you reach 7th level, you can learn advanced skill tricks; at 11th level expert skill tricks; and 17th level master skill tricks.
+When you reach 7th level, you can learn skill-tricks-advanced; at 11th level skill-tricks-expert; and 17th level skill-tricks-master.
 When you learn advanced, expert, or master skill tricks in this way, you do not have to meet any prerequisites.

 When you gain access to a new Skill Trick, you can also swap any Skill Trick you know for a new one you could otherwise learn at that point.

 \page
-{{classTable,wide
+{{wide
 **Level** | **Proficiency** | **Sneak Attack** | **Features** | **Skill Tricks** | **Stamina** | **Aether** | **Aether Limit**
 |:----|:----:|:----:|:----|----:|----:|----:|----:
 1st | +2 | 1d6 | Expertise, Sneak Attack | -- | 1 + CON | 1 | 1